Five of a Kind: Plot

 Reporters for rival newspapers, Christine Nelson and Duke Lester, meet on the trail of a run-away heiress and engage in a series of tricks to get the scoop.

 After being fired due to deliberate misinformation, Nelson gets a job as a radio interviewer setting her sights on the Dionne quintuplets.
 Lester gets wind of the interview, arrives first, and reignites the "war".
 Nelson wins this round.

 To counter Nelson's popularity, Lester fabricates a story about sextuplets.
 Thinking she is breaking the story, Nelson talks on air to Lester's fake doctor.
 Other newshounds quickly expose the story as false, destroying a planned benefit for a New York orphanage-hospital.

 When Lester discovers the impact of his actions, he works to repair the damage and save the benefit.

 Production

 The Wyatt quintuplets in the movie are shown to live an idealized version of the life of the Dionne quintuplets.
+All of the scenes with the Wyatts were filmed in the Dionne quintuplets' home known as Quintland in Corbeil, Ontario, with their real-life nurses also present on-screen.
+Jean Hersholt is the only actor in the film to interact with the Dionnes.

+The film's narrative is almost entirely divorced from the scenes with the Dionnes, which are largely improvised and mainly consist of the four-year-old sisters playing, or leading their everyday lives.
+They do sing two songs in unison, but these are not "musical numbers" in any produced sense.
+They have little dialogue, and as they spoke French, even less intelligible dialogue to English-language audiences.
+However, one of their songs is in English.

-Shortly after their birth, the Dionne girls were made wards of the state and raised in a theme park type hospital situation which was across the street from the parents they were taken from.
+Shortly after their birth, the Dionne girls were made wards of the state and raised in a theme park type hospital situation which was across the street from their parents home.
+The parents would visit, but rarely interact with the children directly, and the raising of the children was by nurses and doctors.
 For the first nine years of their life, the Dionne quintuplets children were treated like a zoo attraction.
 While they were under state care, they made this movie and its predecessor, The Country Doctor, both featuring Jean Hersholt as their kindly caretaker, Dr. John Luke.